robotology/assistive-rehab/doc/mkdocs/data/install.md

 - [VTK](https://github.com/Kitware/VTK) (8.1.0 or higher)

 !!! note "matio"
-    On `Ubuntu 18.04`, you can install the library through apt-get: `sudo apt-get install libmatio-dev`.
+    On `Ubuntu 18.04`, you can install the library through apt: `sudo apt install libmatio-dev`.

 !!! warning
     If an optional dependency is not found, the modules depending on it are not compiled.